CTNC is excited to welcome the 2018 Diversity in Conservation Internship Program participants!

 Jendayi Joell, Roanoke Chowan Community Health Center

-Jendayi Joell was born in Bermuda, and raised between both the island and Winton, NC.
-She is a recent graduate of North Carolina State University, where she obtained a Bachelor’s in Environmental Sciences with a minor in Plant Biology.
-This summer, Jendayii will serve as the Farm to School to Healthcare Intern at the Roanoke Chowan Community Health Center, where she will communicate her knowledge of sustainable and organic farming practices to rural communities.
+Jendayi Joell was born in Bermuda and raised between both the island and Winton, N.C.
+She is a recent graduate of North Carolina State University, where she obtained a bachelor’s degree in environmental sciences with a minor in plant biology.
+This summer, Jendayii will serve as the Farm to School to Healthcare intern at the Roanoke Chowan Community Health Center, where she will communicate her knowledge of sustainable and organic farming practices to rural communities.

 “I hope to continue to share my knowledge and experience about sustainable gardening and land conservation with the community and to continue to serve people and the environment.”

-Born in Akron, OH, Tyler Potts has lived in 14 different places!
-Tyler currently calls Winston Salem home where he attends the Wake Forest School of Law.
-He is\ a devout vegan, who loves the environment.
-Tyler is a hockey player, was captain of his team in undergraduate, captain of the Wake Forest club team, and his favorite activity is getting on the ice with friends.
+Born in Akron, O.H., Tyler Potts has lived in 14 different places!
+Tyler currently calls Winston-Salem home where he attends the Wake Forest School of Law.
+He is a devout vegan who loves the environment.
+Tyler is a hockey player, was captain of his undergraduate team and captain of the Wake Forest club team, and his favorite activity is getting on the ice with friends.

 “I am big into working out and make it a priority to do so five times each week.
 I also am an avid guitar player and when I am not working out or playing hockey, it’s usually guitar.
 I would love to one-day practice environmental law or family law!”